 But the enthusiasts kept the legend alive.
-Californian Doug Bingham, aka Mr. Sidecar of Side Strider Inc., has been building and selling sidecars since 1969, and has put on the annual Griffith Park sidecar rally in Los Angeles for the past 34 years.
+Californian Doug Bingham, aka Mr. Sidecar of Side Strider Inc., started building and selling sidecars in 1969, and he put on the annual Griffith Park sidecar rally in Los Angeles for decades before passing away in 2016.
 Half a dozen other American companies, like Champion and Motorvation and Texas and California (made in Virginia) are producing sidecars, along with long lists of options and accessories.

 In Europe there is a demand for specialized rigs, with sophisticated suspension systems dedicated to improving the handling of what is usually a cumbersome contraption.
 I remember well the day I was riding in the Alps, and far ahead I saw a sidecar outfit.
 I’ll catch him in no time, I thought, but once he had a glimpse of me in his mirror he twisted the throttle and it was all I could do just to keep up with him.
 It was only when we got into traffic that I actually caught up; he had an EML rig powered by a BMW K100, and a wife and small child in the car.

 In this country we now have only one motorcycle company that sells sidecar outfits: the Russian-made Ural.
 A dozen American companies are either manufacturing or importing sidecars, and costs can vary greatly.
 (There’s a list of manufacturers below.)